cloud-devops-enthusiast/Microsoft-Azure/Azure Services/Networking in Azure.md

 - You can also plan for the network security groups and the routing tables for the virtual network.

 - Try to use a IP address space which is not used by any other network or the on-premises network in case of migration.
 Keep this in mind you can't redefine the IP address space once the virtual network is created.

+Azure assigns the resources in a virtual network a private IP address for the address space that you have provisioned, For example, if you deploy a virtual machine in a virtual network or VNet with subnet address space 192.168.1.0/24, the VM will be assigned a private IP address like 192.168.1.4, as Azure reserves the first four and last IP addresses in each subnet, for total of 5 IP addresses.

 **Create a Virtual Network**